 Rosebud Man Sentenced For Assault Resulting In Serious Bodily Injury

-States Attorney Brendan V. Johnson announced that a Rosebud, South Dakota, man convicted of Assault Resulting in Serious Bodily Injury was sentenced on February 10, 2014, by U.S. District Judge Roberto A. Lange.
+United States Attorney Brendan V. Johnson announced that a Rosebud, South Dakota man convicted of Assault Resulting in Serious Bodily Injury was sentenced on April 9, 2013 by U.S. District Judge Roberto A. Lange.

-Jason Riley, age 36, was sentenced to 6 months in custody, 2 years of supervised release, and a $100 special assessment to the Victim Assistance Fund.
+Kelly Crow Dog, age 27, was sentenced to 30 months in custody, 2 years of supervised release, and a $100 special assessment to the Victim Assistance Fund.
 Crow Dog was indicted by a federal grand jury on August 29, 2012 and pled guilty to the charge on January 10, 2013.

-Riley was immediately turned over to the custody of the U.S. Marshals Service.
+Crow Dog was remanded to the custody of the U.S. Marshal.